Mr-Nicholas/pinterest_clone/README.md

 ### Steps
 - bundle install
 - rails db:migrate
-- User will need to upload their cloudinary.yml file and place inside config folder
+- User will need to upload their account cloudinary.yml file and place inside this project's config folder

 ### Current project is still in progress
 #### To do list